What is skin cancer?

 - personal and family history / o: People with a history of skin cancer, especially melanoma, are people at higher risk.

 - Previous injuries: The presence of large number of moles (more than 50) or moles of atypical appearance (various colors, irregular shape), actinic keratoses (lesions rough or crusty appearance), scars in which a wound that does not heal appears.

 Symptoms and signs: Symptoms and signs of skin cancer vary from person to person and between these can include:

 - Skin changes, like a new mole or one that changes in size, shape or color.

-- small, smooth, shiny, pale or serious injury.
+- small, smooth, shiny, pale or serous injury.

 - Red Spot flat, rough, dry or scaly, crusted.

 - A mole that is growing rapidly.